MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/drive-symmetry-considerations.md

    > [!WARNING]
    > Differing capacity drives sizes across servers may result in stranded capacity.

-## Understand: stranded capacity
+## Understand: capacity imbalance

 Storage Spaces Direct is robust to capacity imbalance across drives and across servers.
 Even if the imbalance is severe, everything will continue to work.
 However, depending on several factors, capacity that is not available in every server may not be usable.

 To see why this happens, consider the simplified illustration below.
 Each colored box represents one copy of mirrored data.
 For example, the boxes marked A, A', and A'' are three copies of the same data.
 To honor server fault tolerance, these copies *must* be stored in different servers.

-### With stranded capacity
+### Stranded capacity

 As drawn, Server 1 (10 TB) and Server 2 (10 TB) are full.
 Server 3 has larger drives, therefore its total capacity is larger (15 TB).
 However, to store more three-way mirror data on Server 3 would require copies on Server 1 and Server 2 too, which are already full.
-The remaining 5 TB capacity on Server 3 cannot be used – it is stranded capacity.
+The remaining 5 TB capacity on Server 3 cannot be used – it is 'stranded' capacity.

 ![Three-way mirror, three servers, stranded capacity](media/drive-symmetry-considerations/Size-Asymmetry-3N-Stranded.png)

-### Without stranded capacity
+### Optimal placement

 Conversely, with four servers of 10 TB, 10 TB, 10 TB, and 15 TB capacity and three-way mirror resiliency, it *is* possible to validly place copies in a way that uses all available capacity, as drawn.
 Whenever this is possible, the Storage Spaces Direct allocator will find and use the optimal placement, leaving no stranded capacity.